solodev/cloud-documentation/src/infrastructure/deployments/Deployment Overview/Update/index.md

 # Update

-Under the **Update** option you can check stack outputs and delete the deployment.
+Under the **Update** option you can manage stack outputs and delete the deployment.

+Copy data by clicking the copy icon.

+Unhide the Admin Password by clicking the eye icon.

 <img src="../../../../images/updatedeployment.jpg" alt="updatedeployment" style="width: 50%; display: block"></a>